UniversalDependencies/docs/infrastructure/how_to_add_language.md

     <pre>make dan
 cd ../docs
 git pull --no-edit</pre>
-15. Rename the folder with the treebank hub page in the `docs` repository.
-Then push the changes.
+14. Rename the folder with the treebank hub page in the `docs` repository.
+    Skip this step if the renamed treebank has not been released yet.
     <pre>git mv treebanks/cs treebanks/cs_pdt
-for i in treebanks/cs_pdt/cs-* ; do git mv $i `echo -n $i | perl -pe 's/cs-/cs_pdt-/'` ; done git status git diff</pre> then press Q and
+for i in treebanks/cs_pdt/cs-* ; do git mv $i `echo -n $i | perl -pe 's/cs-/cs_pdt-/'` ; done</pre>
+15. Review and push the changes.
+    <pre>git status
+git diff</pre> then press Q and
     <pre>git commit -a -m 'Renamed treebank repository.'
 git push